-Students who officially withdraw from the college or an individual course by the end of the 14th calendar day of the semester will receive a 100% refund of tuition, less non-refundable fees.
-Students in classes that meet in a format shorter than the traditional semester (15-16 weeks) will have seven calendar days from the designated start of the class to withdraw for a full refund of tuition, less non-refundable fees.
-If the seventh or 14th calendar day falls on a weekend or holiday, the drop refund date will be the first business day following the weekend or holiday.
+Effective Fall Semester, 2011, students who officially withdraw from the college or an individual course by the end of the fourteenth (14th) calendar day of the semester will receive a 100% refund of tuition, less non-refundable fees.
+Students in classes that meet in a format shorter than the traditional semester (15-16 weeks) will have seven (7) calendar days from the designated start of the class to withdraw for a full refund.
+If the seventh (7th) or fourteenth (14th) calendar day falls on a weekend or holiday, the drop refund date will be the first business day following the weekend or holiday.
+Exception: students in courses that meet for two weeks or fewer must drop by the end of the first day of the class in order to get a 100% refund.

-Exception: Students in courses that meet for two weeks or fewer must drop the course by the end of the first day of the class to get a 100% refund.
-By MCC policy, no refunds will be granted after that date.
-Non-refundable fees are defined as advance tuition, application fees and orientation fees.
-All other fees are considered refundable.
-This includes, but is not limited to, the comprehensive student service fee.
+Non-refundable fees are defined as advance tuition, application fee, and orientation fee.
+All other fees are to be considered refundable.
+This includes, but is not limited to, comprehensive student services fees.
 The College President or designee may grant a tuition refund or tuition credit under extenuating circumstances on a case-by-case basis, such as military activation, administrative error, or documented long term illness.